 My name is John Bate, welcome to my website.

 My qualifications include Masters Degree in Counselling and Psychotherapy practice, a Degree in Forensic Psychology, a Diploma in Therapeutic Counselling, a L4 Certificate in CBT and I am a certified coach.
 I am currently studying for a Masters in Counselling and Psychotherapy.
 I maintain my Continuing Professional Development with regular training courses and research.

 I am a member of the British Psychological Society and also a member of the National Counselling Society and an Accredited member of the British Association of Counsellors and Psychotherapists.

-I use an Integrative counselling model which means that I have a variety of psychological and counselling approaches and 'tools' available to introduce, if appropriate.
+I use an Integrative therapy model which means that I have a variety of psychological and counselling approaches and 'tools' available to introduce, if appropriate.
 I start with a Person Centred approach and may integrate aspects of the following:

 Cognitive Behavioural Therapy, Exposure Response Prevention, Acceptance/Commitment,